-- You place Ali, may Allah be please with him, and may He honour him, at the same level as the prophets, because whenever I hear his name mentioned you say "Peace be on him". - That is right whenever we mention the name of the Commander of the Faithful [Imam Ali] or one of the Imams of his off-spring we say "Peace be upon him", but this does not mean that they are prophets.
-However, they are the descendants of the Prophet, and Allah has ordered us to pray for them, therefore we are allowed to say "May Allah bless them and grant them peace" as well. - -No brother, we do not say "May Allah bless him and grant him peace" except on the Prophet Muhammad (s.a.w.) and on the Prophets who came before him, and there is nothing to do with Ali or his descendants, may Allah be pleased with them all, in this matter. - I would like to ask you to read more, so that you know the truth. - Brother, which books should I read?
-Is it not you who told me that the books of Ahmed Amin are not the authoritative books on the Shia, in the meantime the Shia's books are not the authoritative books on us and we do not rely on them.
-Do you not see that the Christians' books which they refer to, state that Jesus said, "I am the son of Allah" while the
+- You place 'Ali, may Allah be please with him, and may He honour him, at the same level as the prophets, because whenever I hear his name mentioned you say "Peace be on him". - That is right whenever we mention the name of the Commander of the Faithful (Imam 'Ali or one of the Imams of his off-spring we say "Peace be upon him", but this does not mean that they are prophets.
+However, they are the descendants of the Prophet, and Allah has ordered us to pray for them, therefore we are allowed to say "May Allah bless them and grant them peace" as well. - No brother, we do not say "May Allah bless him and grant him peace" except on the Prophet Muhammad (saw) and on the Prophets who came before him, and there is nothing to do with 'Ali or his descendants, may Allah be pleased with them all, in this matter. - I would like to ask you to read more, so that you know the truth. - Brother, which books should I read?
+Is it not you who told me that the books of Ahmed Amin are not the authoritative books on the Shi'a, in the meantime the Shi'a's hooks are not the authoritative books on us and we do not rely on them.
+Do you not see that the Christians' hooks which they refer to, state that Jesus said, "I am the son of Allah" while the Glorious Qur'an, which says the absolute truth, quotes Jesus saying argument on the Glorious Qur'an and the correct Sunna (the Prophet Muhammad's (saw) tradition) as long as we are Muslims, and if we were talking to a Jew or Christian then we would have based our argument on something else.

-Glorious Qur'an - which says the absolute truth - quotes Jesus saying "I did not say anything to them except what you have ordered me to do, and that is to worship Allah, my God and your God."
+"I did not say anything to them except what you have ordered me to do, and that is to worship Allah, my God and your God."
+(Holy Qur'an 5:117)

 - Well said!
 I did say that.
-What I want from you is this, to use one's mind and logic and to base one's argument on the Glorious Qur'an and the correct Sunna [the Prophet Muhammad's (s.a.w.) tradition] as long as we are Muslims, and if we were talking to a Jew or Christian then we would have based our argument on something else. - Well, in which book will I find the truth?
-Every writer, every group and every creed claims to be the right one. - I will give you tangible evidence which is agreed on by all Muslims regardless of their creed or group, but you do not know it. - Say, God, grant me more knowledge. - Have you read the commentary on the following Qur'anic verse: "Surely Allah and His angels bless the Prophet.
-O you who believe call for (Divine) blessing on him and salute him always"
+What I want from you is this, to use one's mind and logic and to base one's

+- Well, in which book will I find the truth?
+Every writer, every group and every creed claims to be the right one. - I will give you tangible evidence which is agreed on by all Muslims regardless of their creed or group, but you do not know it. - Say, God, grant me more knowledge. - Have you read the commentary on the following Qur'anic verse:

-(Holy Qur'an 33:56).
+"Surely Allah and His angels bless the Prophet.
+O you who believe call for (Divine) blessing on him and salute him always" (Holy Qur'an 33:56).

-All the commentators, Shia and Sunnis, agreed that the Companions of the Prophet, about whom the above Qur'anic verse was revealed, cared to see the Prophet and said, "O Messenger of Allah we know how to salut you, but we do not know how to pray on you."
+All the commentators, Shi'a and Sunnis, agreed that the Companions of the Prophet, about whom the above Qur'anic verse was revealed, cared to see the Prophet and said, "O Messenger of Allah we know how to salute you, but we do not know how to pray on you."

 He said.
-"Say, may Allah bless Muhammad and the household of Muhammad in the same way as you bless Ibrahim and the household of Ibrahim in the world.
-You are the Praise-worthy and the Glorious, and do not pray on me by the shortened [al-Batra'] prayer."
+"Say, may Allah bless Muhammad and the household of Muhammad in the same way as you bless Ibrahim and the household of Ibrahim in the world, You are the Praise-worthy and the Glorious, and do not pray on me by the shortened (al-Batra') prayer."
 They said, "And what is the shortened prayer, O Messenger of Allah?"
 He said, "Why do you say may Allah bless Muhammad and then stop, for Allah is perfect and only accepts perfection."
 After that the Prophet's companions followed the Prophet's order and they performed the complete prayer.